TIC3001-AY2324S2/peerprep-g05/README.md

 3. Enter the DB URL created as `DB_CLOUD_URI` in `.env` file.
 6. Ensure your docker daemon is running.
 7. Build the docker images with the `docker-compose.yml` file using the `docker-compose build` command.
-8. Start the docker containers using `docker-compose up` command.
+8. Start the docker containers using `docker-compose up` command, or use `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` for hot reload.
 9. Navigate to [http://localhost:3000](http://localhost:3000) to start using the application.
 10. When done, terminate the containers using `docker-compose down` command.